 Skip to content

-The Merton Rule was the groundbreaking planning policy, developed by the London Borough of Merton, which required new developments to generate at least 10% of their energy needs from on-site renewable energy equipment in order to help reduce annual carbon dioxide (CO2) emissions in the built environment.
+The Merton Rule was a groundbreaking planning policy, developed by Merton Council, which required new developments to generate at least 10% of their energy needs from on-site renewable energy equipment, in order to help reduce annual carbon dioxide (CO2) emissions in the built environment.
+The rule applied to all types of buildings, not just homes.

 The inclusion of energy requirements in building regulations has superseded the need for a prescriptive renewable energy targets for new development for an outer urban borough like Merton.
 We have adopted a new approach; as set out in Core Planning Strategy policy CS15 of the Local Development Framework, using nationally recognised sustainable design and construction standards (the Code for Sustainable Homes and BREEAM).
 However, our new approach does not exclude the effectiveness of implementing ‘Merton Rule’ style renewable energy policies in other areas where there is greater scope for, and likely more effectiveness, from renewable energy installations.